nyumaya/nyumaya_audio_recognition/README.md

 ## WebDemo

 An experimental miminal web demo is available [here](https://nyumaya.com/demo/).
-This currently only works with a recent version of firefox.
+This has been tested with recent versions of Chrome and Firefox.

 ## Credits:
 - [honk](https://github.com/castorini/honk) For inspiration and model ideas